sharing our resources. Cultivating successful farmers.

 - Jonathan Jaffe, Farm Credit East

 - Dorothy Suput, The Carrot Project

 - Sara Dewey, Legal Services Food Hub

 - Melissa Adams, MDAR

-- Janel Wright, New Entry Sustainable Farming Project
+- Justin Chase, New Entry Sustainable Farming Project

 Partner Organizations are groups who have dedicated significant time and resources to the development of BFN/Mass.
 You can be our partner too!
 Contact us to learn more!